 The trip went on without a hitch and was life-changing.
 Experiencing other cultures not only opens your mind, but it opens your soul, helping you realize that maybe we all aren’t that different after all.
 The smiling people, dazzling temples, and intoxicating smells of street food stole my heart and left me wanting more.

 Fast-forward to today.
 I’m living in Grand Rapids, MI with my husband, Loc, and our two cats, Bella and Evy.
 I am so blessed to have met and married a man that loves to travel as much as I do.
 We have explored his home country of Vietnam, sailed the Mediterranean for our honeymoon, and crisscrossed the United States with no plans of stopping any time soon.
+Additionally, Loc graciously helps me behind the scenes with editing, developing recipes, research and photography (we make a pretty good team!).

 Why Sweet + Savor?